Isaac-M-L/Biomechanics-Projects/README.md

 This project establishes an automated image analysis to quantify cell morphology metrics, specifically area and circularity, from fluorescence microscopy data.

 ### Tools Used
-* **ImageJ / Fiji:** Image segmentation, thresholding, watershedding, and feature extraction.
+* **ImageJ:** Image segmentation, thresholding, watershedding, and feature extraction.
 * **MATLAB:** Statistical processing and automated histogram generation.

 ###  Results & Visualization